Tomster-1/Tomster-1/README.md

-# Hi, I'm Thomas, heres my Engineering Portfolio on GitHub.👋
+# Hi, I'm Thomas & here's my Engineering Portfolio on GitHub.👋
 ---
 # It is now 85 seconds to midnight
----

 I'm a **3rd-year MEng Mechanical Engineering** student at the **University of Exeter**.
 I’m interested in **simulation-led engineering** (CFD/FEA/control), **numerical methods**, and **practical design for manufacture** work that actually ships.